sanje2v/DualSuperResLearningForSemSeg/README.md

 Weights trained in stage 2 and 3 will have weights for parts of model not needed for inference.
 So, weights pruning will remove all these weights.

 *Example usage:*
-`python main.py prune_weights --src_weights ./weights/stage3/checkpoints/epoch50.checkpoint --dest_weights ./output/inference.weights`
+`python main.py prune-weights --src-weights ./weights/stage3/checkpoints/epoch50.checkpoint --dest-weights ./output/inference.weights`

 ## Inspect checkpoint
 View the keys and values dictionary pairs in the specified checkpoint file.

 *Example usage:*
-`python main.py inspect_checkpoint --checkpoint ./weights/stage2/checkpoints/epoch20.checkpoint`
+`python main.py inspect-checkpoint --checkpoint ./weights/stage2/checkpoints/epoch20.checkpoint`

 ## Edit checkpoint
 Edit dictionary of the specified checkpoint file.

 *Example usage:*
-`python main.py edit_checkpoint --checkpoint ./weights/stage2/test.checkpoint --key device --value cpu --typeof str`
+`python main.py edit-checkpoint --checkpoint ./weights/stage2/test.checkpoint --key device --value cpu --typeof str`

 ## Benchmark
 You can run benchmarking for semantic segmentation using specified weights/checkpoint on specified split of dataset.

 *Example usage:*
-`python main.py benchmark --weights ./weights/stage3/final.weights --dataset_split test --device gpu`
+`python main.py benchmark --weights ./weights/stage3/final.weights --dataset-split test --device gpu`

 The result of the benchmark is saved in `./outputs/benchmark.txt`.